 In And Around Camden Passage

 Official market days at Camden Passage are Wednesday and Saturday.
 However, if you happen to stumble into the area at any other time, many of the boutiques and stalls will still be open and are likely to offer you a great deal.
-The location of Camden Passage is key to its success, with numerous cafes, restaurants and bars located on the busy Upper Street and popular surrounding areas.
+The location of Camden Passage is key to its success, with numerous cafes, restaurants, and bars located on the busy Upper Street and popular surrounding areas.

-Behind the market area a part of the London canal network invites you to enjoy the peaceful environment just yards away from the hustle and bustle of the city.
+Behind the market area, a part of the London canal network invites you to enjoy the peaceful environment just yards away from the hustle and bustle of the city.
 Soak up the tranquil surroundings and relax at a beauty spot that is a true contrast of modern city living.

 Independent Camden Passage

-Like most antique markets, Camden Passage will serve up a whole host of fine China, silverware from the Victorian and Georgian era and rare artifacts of all ages and interests.
+Like most antique markets, Camden Passage will serve up a whole host of fine China, silverware from the Victorian and Georgian era, and rare artifacts of all ages and interests.
 What sets Camden Passage apart from the norm, is its wide range of truly independent shops which are scattered through the winding streets.
 With so many spaces to explore, it takes more than one visit to ensure you have discovered all the beauty it has to offer.

-The Vintage Clothing shops are a favourite among the local trendsetters and offer a more unusual selection at more competitive prices than the likes to be found in Brick Lane & Co.
+The Vintage Clothing shops are a favorite among the local trendsetters and offer a more unusual selection at more competitive prices than the likes to be found in Brick Lane & Co.
 Camden Passage is also a magical find for knitters and crocheters, with the Loop store rated as one of the finest in the world for unique pattern designs and the highest quality yarn.
-Worth a visit is also the shop, that specializes in selling hand crafted wooden boxes – a perfect gift for the person that has everything.
+Worth a visit is also the shop, that specializes in selling handcrafted wooden boxes – a perfect gift for the person that has everything.

 Camden Passage: Small But Memorable